-The partial classification information is based on the probability of being good or bad based on the model built with the CS\ACCEPTS data set that is applied to the CS\REJECTS data set.
+The partial classification information is based on the probability of being good or bad.
+This probability is based on the model built with the CS_ACCEPTS data set that is applied to the CS_REJECTS data set.
 Fuzzy classification multiplies these probabilities by the user-specified Reject Rate parameter to form frequency variables.
 This results in two observations for each observation in the Rejects data.
 Let p(good) be the probability that an observation represents a good applicant and p(bad) be the probability that an observation represents a bad applicant.
-The first observation has a frequency variable defined as (Reject Rate)\p(good) and a target variable of 0.
-The second observation has a frequency variable defined as (Reject Rate)\p(bad) and a target value of 1.
+The first observation has a frequency variable that is defined as (Reject Rate)p(good) and a target variable of 0.
+The second observation has a frequency variable defined as (Reject Rate)p(bad)and a target value of 1.